NightfallRollup/nightfall-sdk/README.md

 APP_TX_VALUE=0.001
 APP_TX_TOKEN_ID=28948022309329048855892746252171976963317496166410141009864396001978282410021
+APP_TX_FEE_WEI=0
 ```

 #### Nightfall keys

-To transact on Nightfall L2 a set of zero-knowledge keys is needed.
+Similar to Ethereum keys, a set of zero-knowledge proof keys (zkpKeys) is required to transact in Nightfall.
 This can be derived from a bip39 mnemonic, which can be passed as an env var.

 If no mnemonic is provided, a new mnemonic is generated upon each running of any of the scripts.
 This can be convenient to play with deposits, but it also means that a new Nightfall "wallet" is generated each time.